 How To Read A Barcode From An Image In C#

-Create a command line sample program for reading different types of barcodes that can handle damaged and low quality barcodes.
+Create a command line sample program to read a barcode from an image containing different types of barcodes that can handle damaged and low quality barcodes.

 - Microsoft Windows 7 or greater